 When outliers are detected, we try to know the reason for that extreme value and the weight for the number of job vacancies is set equal to 1.
 The weights of other observations in the stratum are recalculated.

-The coefficients of variation of the total number of job vacancies show, in the attached table, figures varying from 2,6% and 3,9% for the total.
+The coefficients of variation of the total number of job vacancies show figures varying from 3.0% to 3.7% for the total.
 The coefficients of variation of the number of job vacancies for a large part of the NACE sections and size classes are relatively high.
-This is due to the fact that 17,2% of the responding units had job vacancies, i.e. 82,8% of the local units had zero vacancies, which implies a high variation between the numbers of job vacancies in each stratum.
+This is due to the fact that only 19,2% of the responding units indicated that they have job vacancies (80,8% of the LU had 0 vacancies), which implies a huge variation between the numbers of job vacancies in each stratum.

 6.3.1.
 Coverage error